xmh0511/tun-rs/README.md

 the same directory as your executable and run your program as administrator.

 #### Tap:
-You need to manually install [tap-windows](https://build.openvpn.net/downloads/releases/) that matches your architecture when using tap network interface.
+When using the tap network interface, you need to manually install [tap-windows](https://build.openvpn.net/downloads/releases/) that matches your architecture.